Ckrenzer/Winter-Livestock-Data/README.md

 # Winter-Livestock-Data
 Collects data from Winter Livestock La Junta Sale Tuesday reports each week and organizes them into a csv.
+Updated Weekly.

 This is sales data.